 Add Oracle Instant Client

-This article explains how to upload Oracle Instant Client to BucketFS.
+This article explains how to install Oracle Instant Client in Exasol.

 Prerequisites

-• The Amazon EC2 security group must contain an inbound rule to allow traffic on the port used for the default bucket in BucketFS.
-The default port for this bucket is 2581.
-For more information see Authorize inbound traffic to your linux instances.
+In AWS deployments, the Amazon EC2 security group must contain an inbound rule to allow traffic on the port used for the

 Procedure

-To install Oracle Instant Client, upload the zip archive containing the client to BucketFS.
-By default, the database is configured to use the following path for the Oracle Instant Client:
+Upload the zip archive containing the client to BucketFS in Exasol.
+By default, the database is configured to use the following path for Oracle Instant Client:

 /buckets/bfsdefault/default/drivers/oracle/